Blog

 Have you ever had to learn new information and forgot half of it shortly after the course was completed?
 Then you know what The Forgetting Curve is, which states that we forget what we learn shortly after, well, learning it.

-Tools built for collaborative learning approaches, like Whale, have quizzes or tests that help your team remember and retain the information they learned.
+Tools built for collaborative learning approaches, like Whale, have quizzes or tests that increase long-term retention, helping your team remember the information they learned until they can apply it on the job.

 Quizzes reinforce knowledge